Community Rites of Passage Programs

 We offer Year 5, 7 and Becoming Men (Year 9 & beyond) programs for boys and their fathers, mothers and mentors, and families.

-Our Year 5 Program includes a two hour (possibly within school hours) introduction to what we do at an easily assessable outdoor site in Hobart.
-A two day (weekend) overnight camp on our purpose built Bruny Island site, with a two hour Introduction Night for fathers, mothers and mentors immediately prior to the camp.
+Our Year 5 Program includes a one hour (possibly within school hours) introduction to what we do at an easily assessable outdoor site in Hobart.
+A two day (weekend) overnight camp on our purpose built Bruny Island site, with a one hour Introduction Night for fathers and mentors immediately prior to the camp.
 Our program is completed with a two hour catch up circle at an easily assessable outdoor site.

 For this program/camp the central theme is of the fathers coming into the world of their boys and spending time getting to know one another in a special celebration of boyhood.